awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-osx-client.md

 1. In the Terminal app, choose **Terminal**, **Quit Terminal**\.

-1. If your WorkSpaces macOS client application is running, choose **Amazon WorkSpaces**, **Quit Amazon WorkSpaces** in the client to close the client application\.
+1. If your WorkSpaces macOS client application is running, choose **Amazon Workspaces**, **Quit Amazon Workspaces** in the client to close the client application\.

 1. Restart the WorkSpaces macOS client application and log in to your WorkSpace\.
 The Windows logo key or the Command key should now be mapped to the Windows logo key\.

 ## Disconnect<a name="osx_disconnect"></a>

 To disconnect the macOS client application, you have several options:
-+ In the Amazon WorkSpaces client application, go to **Amazon WorkSpaces**, and then choose **Disconnect WorkSpace**\.
++ In the Amazon Workspaces client application, go to **Amazon Workspaces**, and then choose **Disconnect WorkSpace**\.
 Your WorkSpace session ends, but the client application continues running in case you want to log in again\.
-+ In the Amazon WorkSpaces client application, go to **Amazon WorkSpaces**, and then choose **Quit Amazon WorkSpaces**\.
++ In the Amazon Workspaces client application, go to **Amazon Workspaces**, and then choose **Quit Amazon Workspaces**\.
 Your WorkSpace session ends, and the client application closes\.
-+ In the Amazon WorkSpaces client application, close the WorkSpaces client window by clicking the red close \(X\) button in the upper\-left corner\.
++ In the Amazon Workspaces client application, close the WorkSpaces client window by clicking the red close \(X\) button in the upper\-left corner\.
 In the **End Session** dialog box, choose **Yes**\.
 Your WorkSpace session ends, but the client application continues running in case you want to log in again\.
 + You can also log off of the WorkSpace\.
-In the Amazon WorkSpaces client application, go to **View**, and then choose **Send Ctrl\+Alt\+Delete**\.
+In the Amazon Workspaces client application, go to **View**, and then choose **Send Ctrl\+Alt\+Delete**\.
 Choose **Sign Out**\.
 Your WorkSpace session ends, but the client application continues running in case you want to log in again\.

 ## Clipboard Support<a name="osx_clipboard_support"></a>